Frequently Asked Questions

 Do students get breaks?

-CIP is a year-round program following an academic calendar based on semesters.
-Regularly scheduled break times typically occur for a few weeks in the winter, spring and summer.
+CIP is a full-year program following a 43 week calendar.
+Regularly scheduled break times typically occur for a few weeks in between the Winter, Spring and Summer Terms.
 CIP offices are closed throughout the year for major holidays, staff training, and program development.

 What type of financial assistance is available?

 While some parents/guardians can afford to send their student to CIP, many find the costs overwhelming and/or out-of-reach.
-There are a number of funding resources available.
-Visit the Financial Resources page.
+Visit our financial resources page for more information.

 What is not included in tuition?

-Housing is a separate cost from tuition.
+Student housing is a separate cost from tuition.
 Students who choose to enroll in college pay for their college classes and books separately from CIP tuition.
-CIP’s C-STEP career program track or the Visual and Performing Arts Track (CIP Berkshire only) are an additional cost for students not attending a college.
-Visit the Tuition and Fees page for more information.
+CIP’s C-STEP career program track is an additional cost for students not attending college.
+Visit our tuition and fees page for more information.